tcallsen/wordpress-gitlab-ci/README.md

 ## Supplemental Blog Post

-Here is a blog post I created that explains this project and the CI/CD process in further detail: Coming Soon
+Here is a blog post I created that explains this project and the CI/CD process in further detail: [https://taylor.callsen.me/simple-wordpress-auto-deployment-using-gitlab-ci-cd/](https://taylor.callsen.me/simple-wordpress-auto-deployment-using-gitlab-ci-cd/)